How to Tint Mason Jars for a Vintage Look

 I used more food coloring on it and I like it best.
 It looks almost exactly like the real vintage blue ones that I have collected.

-The one on the right was the first one I tinted when I didn’t quite know how much food coloring to add.
-I added more with each jar.
+The one on the right was the first one I tinted when I didn’t know quite how much food coloring to add.
+I added more with each jar

-I plan to also try to tint mason jars with pink food coloring.
+I also plan to try to tint mason jars with pink food coloring.

 Tips for How to Tint Mason Jars